landlines/node-cracklib/README.md

 node-cracklib - C++ binding to cracklib for checking password strength.

+### Node Compatibility

+`node-cracklib` is tested with the following versions:
+- 12.x
+- 14.x
+- 15.x
+- 16.x
+- 17.x
+- 18.x

 ### Installing

 Note that this package requires that the cracklib development libraries are installed.
-Installation may vary on your system but, for example on CentOS:
+Installation may vary on your system but, for example on Debian:

-    $ yum install cracklib-devel
+    $ apt-get install libcrack2-dev

 To install via npm: